The following divisions and units make up the Fairhaven Police Department:

 - Monitor students who have been involved in domestic or dating violence including monitoring compliance with

 Firearms Licensing/Sex Offender Information

 The Firearms Licensing Division is responsible for all firearms licensing issues from renewals and changes of address for Firearms Owner Identification cards to new applications for licenses to carry concealed weapons.
 This office is also tasked with the responsibility handling all sex offender information for the department.
-All requests for sex offender information and all sex offender registrants are handled here by Sergeant Michael Botelho.
+All requests for sex offender information and all sex offender registrants are handled here by Captain Michael Botelho.

 For questions or requests for information regarding sex offenders you can email email@example.com